 Ada standing on the porch of her Nordhoff home, circa 1915.
 Image courtesy of the Ada Frances Parker Family.

 By 1910, Calvin had become a manager at Singer Sewing in Tacoma, Washington.
 Following their divorce, Ada would continue her civic service.
-As a Tacoma police matron, she singlehandedly captured an escaped convict.
+As a Tacoma police matron, she single-handedly captured an escaped convict.
 She then became a nurse and later returned to San Francisco where, in 1930, she was working at Laguna Honda Hospital.
 By 1940, Ada had moved to Silver City, New Mexico where she ran a retirement home for cowboys until the age of 86.

 Ada Frances Parker Stillings again returned to San Francisco, passing away in 1967 at the age of 97.
 She is buried next to her mother in Oakland’s Mountain View Cemetery.
 A life well lived,!
-We honor Ada as one of Glen Park’s first civic activists in a history of many.
+We honor Ada as one of Glen Park’s first civic activists among a history of many.